-- Provide confidence and reasonable assurance to all stakeholders in the country (Government, business, industry and the general public) and global community, about the safety, resiliency and security of cyberspace.
+- Provide confidence and reasonable assurance to all stakeholders in the country (Government, business, industry, and the general public) and the global community, about the safety, resiliency, and security of cyberspace.

 In brief, the National Cyber Security Policy covers the following aspects:

-- A vision and mission statement aimed at building a secure and resilience cyberspace for citizens, businesses and Government.
+- A vision and mission statement aimed at building a secure and resilient cyberspace for citizens, businesses, and Government.

-- Enabling goals aimed at reducing national vulnerability to cyber attacks, preventing cyber attacks & cyber crimes, minimising response & recovery time and effective cybercrime investigation and prosecution.
+- Enabling goals aimed at reducing national vulnerability to cyber attacks, preventing cyber-attacks & cyber crimes, minimizing response & recovery time, and effective cybercrime investigation and prosecution.